fbartels/univention-bitwarden/README.md

-# A template for running bitwarden_rs on Univention (4.2 and up)
+# A template for running vaultwarden on Univention (4.2 and up)

 Will be worked on every once in a while.
 Contributions welcome!

 (Probably) opiniated recipe for running dockerised applications on Univention Corporate Server (UCS).
 The provided app is a Bitwarden server API implementation compatible with [upstream Bitwarden clients](https://bitwarden.com/#download)*, ideal for self-hosted deployment where running official resource-heavy service might not be ideal.

-The upstream source of the app is a [Rust implementation of the Bitwarden API](https://github.com/dani-garcia/bitwarden_rs).
+The upstream source of the app is a [Rust implementation of the Bitwarden API](https://github.com/dani-garcia/vaultwarden).
 The script in this repo uses the projects official Docker image and always gets the latest tagged version from the Docker Hub.

 _*Note, that this project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC._

 ## Further configuration

-Most of bitwarden_rs can be configured through an `env` file.
-When running `start-bitwarden_rs.sh` for the first time this file will be created with some default values for you.
-Make sure to check https://github.com/dani-garcia/bitwarden_rs/wiki and https://github.com/dani-garcia/bitwarden_rs/blob/master/.env.template for further configuration instructions.
+Most of vaultwarden can be configured through an `env` file.
+When running `run.sh` for the first time this file will be created with some default values for you.
+Make sure to check https://github.com/dani-garcia/vaultwarden/wiki and https://github.com/dani-garcia/vaultwarden/blob/master/.env.template for further configuration instructions.

 ## Updating

-To update bitwarden_rs to the latest version simply rerun the script.
+To update vaultwarden to the latest version simply rerun the script.

 ## Getting logs